doyousketch2/md5gui/README.md

 I'm using python3
 ------------------
 If you use an earlier version,
-remove '3' from the hashbang
+simply remove '3' from the hashbang
 in the first line of your md5gui.py script.

     #!/usr/bin/python3